Dialpad LogoDialpad Logo Icon

 4 signs a chatbot could improve your customer service

-I won’t just say that every single company needs an enterprise chatbot—because it’s not true, as much as we might want it to be—but if any of these apply to you, then it might be time to start looking at chatbot software.
+I won’t just say that every single company needs a chatbot—because it’s not true, as much as we might want it to be—but if any of these apply to you, then it might be time to start looking at chatbot software.

 Your team spends a lot of time answering common questions